-As described above under "-We have incurred significant losses since our inception and we expect to continue to incur significant losses for the foreseeable future, which raise substantial doubt regarding our ability to continue as a going concern.
-Our ability to continue as a going concern requires that we obtain sufficient additional funding to finance our operations," we have incurred net losses since our inception and anticipate that we will continue to incur significant losses for the foreseeable future.
+As described above under "-We have incurred significant losses since our inception and we expect to continue to incur significant losses for the foreseeable future," we have incurred net losses since our inception and anticipate that we will continue to incur significant losses for the foreseeable future.
 Under the Internal Revenue Code of 1986, or the Code, a corporation is generally allowed a deduction for net operating losses, or NOLs, carried over from a prior taxable year.
 Under that provision, we can carry forward our NOLs to offset our future taxable income, if any, until such NOLs are used or expire, in the case of NOLs generated prior to 2018.
 The same is true of other unused tax attributes, such as tax credits.
 The amounts of our unused carryovers of NOLs and tax credits as of December 31, 2017, and a description of the valuation allowance we have recorded with respect to those items, are set forth below under "Management's Discussion and Analysis of Financial Condition and Results of Operations."
 In addition, under the Tax Cuts and Jobs Act of 2017, or the Tax Act, the amount of post-2017 NOLs that we are permitted to deduct in any taxable year is limited to 80% of our taxable income in such year, where taxable income is determined without regard to the NOL deduction itself.
 The Tax Act generally eliminates the ability to carry back any NOL to prior taxable years, while allowing post-2017 unused NOLs to be carried forward indefinitely.
-Recently enacted legislation, the Coronavirus Aid, Relief and Economic Security Act, or the CARES Act, temporarily reverses the limitations imposed by the Tax Act by suspending the 80% taxable income limitation to permit a corporation to offset without limitation its taxable income in 2019 or 2020 with NOL carryforwards generated in prior years.
+Recently enacted legislation, the Coronavirus Aid, Relief and Economic Security Act (the "CARES Act"), temporarily reverses the limitations imposed by the Tax Act by suspending the 80% taxable income limitation to permit a corporation to offset without limitation its taxable income in 2019 or 2020 with NOL carryforwards generated in prior years.